pvanallen/delft-ai-toolkit/README.md

-# Delft AI Toolkit - Version 2
+# Delft AI Toolkit
 ## Visual Authoring Toolkit for Smart Things

-**As of early February 2019, this version is nearing a usable release, which should be out by the end of February 2019.
-At that time, we'll post a RasPi image that's ready to use with the toolkit.**
+**As of early March 2019, this version is a stable release.
+Of course, many improvements are planned, and documentation is still in progress**

 This system uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.